DavidPaulAyala/drupal-dna/README.md

 ## Description

-This is a basic fictional website for a bakery, which comes with a buggy custom module.
-Students must fix the module, add their own custom module and a Zen sub-theme.
+This project displays articles about DNA with Ajax and has a custom module which completes nucleotide sequences from information given by users to complete double helix structures.
+This module also has functional and unit tests.

 ## Setup